Call To Schedule A Free Consultation

 • Lost wages and loss of future earning capacity

-Whether your loved one has been injured in a car accident, suffered a birth injury, or is paralyzed by a tragic accident caused by another’s negligence, you want to be certain that your family is financially secured.
-At The Lawrence Firm, we work meticulously to prepare your case for trial.
-Our attorneys are skilled in accident reconstruction and investigation, and will hire the appropriate experts to help prove your case.
-Further, we fight for our clients’ proper recompense, ensuring that they receive the treatment they require for the rest of their lives.
+Whether you or a loved one has been injured in a car accident, suffered a birth injury, or is involved in a tragic accident caused by another’s negligence, you want to be certain that your family is financially secure in the event of paralysis or a serious spinal cord injury.
+At TLF: The Medical Injury Law Firm, we are prepared to fight for full and fair compensation through settlement negotiations, but we are also more than ready to prepare your case for trial, if necessary.
+Our attorneys are skilled in accident reconstruction and investigation and will hire the appropriate experts to help prove your case and ensure you receive the treatment and financial recompense you require now and for the rest of your life.

-If you or a loved one has been left paralyzed and needs care or you are seeking legal professionals to help you recover the compensation you deserve, our team of paralysis attorneys at The Lawrence Firm can help.
-Schedule a free initial consultation with an experienced lawyer from our firm by calling 800-698-4054 or by sending us an email today.
+If you or a loved one has been left paralyzed and needs care or you are seeking legal professionals to help you recover the compensation you deserve, rest assured that an Ohio or Kentucky paralysis injury lawyer TLF can help.

 Practice Areas